rednit-team/tinder-api-docs/README.md

 ### Documentation

 Or  you can write the documentation for a endpoint.
 You can choose any endpoint that is located in the `Confirmed` card in the [project board](https://github.com/Kaktushose/tinder-api/projects/1).
+Add the endpoints you want to documentate to the `endpoints.md` file and open a pull request.

 ## Wrapper: